 You can identify a veneer with steps 2 & 3 from above.

-Now that you know how to find and identify the types of wood for furniture you can examine the joint construction to definitively determine the quality of the piece.
+Now that you know how to find and identify the types of wood for furniture, you can examine the joint construction to definitively determine the quality of the piece.
 If looking at a desk or a dresser, open one of the drawers and take a look at how the face of the drawer is attached to the side panels.
 Quality furniture will generally be constructed using dovetail joints.
 These joints are identifiable by the series of interlocking trapezoidal “pins” and “tails.”
+Some manufacturers will use dovetail joints at the front of the drawer box, and flat stapled or nailed joints at the back.
+So be sure to check both!

 Spotting Quality Furniture Overview

 Well there you have it.
 What makes quality furniture?
-The type of wood used and the attention to quality joint construction are tell-tale signs that are easy to identify and will give you piece of mind knowing that you are purchasing a lasting piece of furniture that was built for generations to enjoy.
-Come on in or check out our inventory for some great examples of quality Craftsman style furniture.
+The type of wood used and the attention to quality construction and finishing are tell-tale signs that are easy to identify and will give you piece of mind knowing that you are purchasing a lasting piece of furniture that was built for generations to enjoy.
+For more education, stop by our shop and talk to an expert or check out our online store for some great examples of quality Craftsman style furniture.

 Share this post